 Dr. Ronan joined the CMU faculty in 1989.
-He served as the Director of the department's affiliated training clinic, the Psychological Training and Consultation Center, 1995-1999, and as Director of the Doctoral Program in Clinical Psychology, 1999-2005.
+He served as the Director of the psychology department affiliated training clinic, the Psychological Training and Consultation Center, 1995-1999, and as Director of the Doctoral Program in Clinical Psychology, 1999-2005.
 He currently serves as the Director of General Education at CMU.
 For the past 15 years, he has coordinated a clinical research program focused on violent offenders, the Violence Reduction Program at Central Michigan University.
-Dr. Ronan is active in the Association of Cognitive and Behavioral Therapies.
-He is board certified in cognitive and behavioral psychology, serves on the executive board for the American Board of Cognitive and Behavioral Psychology, and represents the American Board of Cognitive and Behavioral Psychology as an appointed trustee of the American Board of Professional Psychology.
+Dr. Ronan is board certified in cognitive and behavioral psychology through the American Board of Professional Psychology.
 In his spare time he teaches social dance.